Elaeagnus umbellata: Leaves

-The leaves of a typical Autumn Olive plant are around 2-4 inches long anf arranged in an alternate arrangement along the stem, meaning they are not directly opposite of each other they are staggered.
-They are smooth and leathery, with their front side being a dull green color, and the backside being a silvery white.
-This silvery and lightly colored underside make the pant noticeable in the wind and in direct sunlight.
-The veins of the leaf have a prominent central vein with branching veins stemming from that, helpimg giving the leaf an oval shape with pointed tips at the ends.
+The leaves of the autumn olive plant are arranged in an alternate pattern along the stem not directly opposite of each other, but staggered.
+They are smooth and leathery, with their front side being a dull green color, with the backside silvery white, which makes the plant noticeable in the wind and in direct sunlight.
+The veins of the leaf have a prominent central vein with branching veins stemming from the center, giving the leaf an oval shape with pointed tips at the ends.